BACTERIOLOGY & FUNGAL TESTING LAB

 CHEMICAL DISINFECTANTS AND ANTISEPTICS.
 QUANTITATIVE SUSPENSION TEST FOR THE EVALUATION OF BACTERICIDAL ACTIVITY IN THE MEDICAL AREA

-EN 13727 is a phase 2 step 1 suspension test to evaluate the bactericidal activity of disinfectants intended for use in the medical area under the conditions in which they are used.
+The EN 13727 test is a phase 2 step 1 suspension test conducted in our bacteriology testing lab to evaluate the bactericidal activity of disinfectants intended for use in the medical area under the conditions in which they are used.
 The test product is added to a test suspension of bacteria in a solution of an interfering substance.
 The mixture is maintained at a specified temperature for a specified contact time.
-The bactericidal action is immediately suppressed, the remaining viable bacteria are quantified and reductions are calculated.
+The bactericidal action is immediately suppressed, the remaining viable bacteria are quantified, and reductions are calculated.

 + EN 13697